-As part of our commitment to continued professional development of teachers and the wider scope of the aeronautical language domain, English Plus remains committed to undergoing and supporting research as part of the evolution of working in and further developing a real understanding of this specific method of communication.
+As part of our commitment to continued professional development of teachers and supporting the evolution of language learning in wider domains, English Plus remains committed to undergoing and supporting research to assist in further developing a real understanding of how language and communication work together.

-We participate in various teaching and testing associations and support researchers with our professional background and knowledge.
-We present and write on subjects concerning aeronautical communication and have regular contacts worldwide with many stakeholders in the same field.
+We participate internationally in teaching and testing associations and support researchers with our professional background and knowledge.
+We write and present on all subjects that underpin our professional activities, include aeronautical communication, testing and assessment and professional development for teachers.

-Helping and participating in the development of learning and assessment in this dynamic domain ensures we participate in driving progress whilst remain committed to the best quality of service for our clients.
+Helping and participating in the development of learning and assessment in such dynamic domains ensures we participate in the evolution and development of language learning and testing whilst supporting our own commitment to providing the best quality of service for our clients.

 Bullock, N. (2015).
 Wider considerations in teaching speaking of English in the context of aeronautical communications, IATEFL ESPSIG Journal, 45, 4-11.
 (View)